amansinghvirk/prompt-engineering-using-chatGPT/README.md

       \ parks was approved.
 A total of 4445 crore rupees will be spent on these parks\
       \ in 5 years.
 Central Minister Piyush Goyal said in a press conference that a provision\
       \ of 4445 crore rupees has been made for a period of five years for the PM-MITRA\
       \ scheme.
-This decision is inspired by PM Modi's 5F vision, which is Farm to Fiber,\
+This decision is inspired by PM Modi's 5F vision, which is Farm to Fiber\
-      \ Factory to Fashion, and Foreign.\""
+      \ to Factory to Fashion to Foreign.\""